ibrathesheriff/sheriffs-jailhouse/README.md

 If you encounter any issues or have suggestions, please open an issue or reach out on the Discussions tab.

 ## TODO 📋
+- [ ] Select a main font for the site
 - [ ] Switch to Dart Sass
+- [ ] Remove the last '|' from the tags display on posts
+- [ ] Fix broken image links on the posts page